M

 What Eats the Madagascar Jacana?

-Madagascar jacana’s predators include crocodiles, birds of prey, otters, large fish, turtles, and water snakes.
+The Madagascar jacana’s predators include crocodiles, birds of prey, otters, large fish, turtles, and water snakes.
 These birds have sharp wing spurs and will use them to defend themselves.
 Their young are especially vulnerable to nest predators, but they learn to dive underwater at a young age.
-Fathers will also carry their babies under their wings and bring them to safety.
+Males will also carry their chicks under their wings to bring them to safety.

 Reproduction, Young, and Molting

-Breeding can happen year-round but most often occurs from December to June.
-Like most jacanas, the Madagascar displays sociosexual role reversal and participates in a polyandrous mating system.
-Females defend the territory and copulate with multiple males, spreading egg clutches to at least two or three mates.
+Breeding can happen year-round, but most often occurs from December to June.
+Like most jacanas, the Madagascar jacana displays sociosexual role reversal and participates in a polyandrous mating system.
+Females defend the territory and copulate with multiple males, distributing egg clutches among at least two or three mates.
 Males are the sole caregivers to their young and take care of all duties, including nest building, incubation, brooding, and rearing.
 Females lay four olive-colored eggs with dark markings, and males incubate for 22 to 28 days.
 It is not known when their young fledge the nest and become independent.
 Their average lifespan is 4.6 years, but they can live up to 10.

 Population

-The Madagascar jacana global population is 975 to 2,064, which equates to 780 to 1,643 mature individuals.
-While they are not experiencing extreme fluctuations or fragmentations, their numbers are declining and becoming increasingly rare in their habitats.
+As of 2020, the Madagascar jacana’s global population is 975 to 2,064, which equates to 780 to 1,643 mature individuals.
+While they are not experiencing extreme fluctuations or fragmentations, their numbers are declining and they are becoming increasingly rare in their habitats.
 This moderate decline is due to habitat degradation and hunting pressure.

 About the Author